H-Studio logo

 Which tenancy model is best for B2B SaaS?

-It depends on customer size and compliance requirements.
-Database-per-Tenant offers the strongest isolation for regulated enterprise customers, while Shared Schema is more cost-efficient for smaller customers.
-Many successful B2B products combine both models.
+It depends on customer size and compliance needs.
+Database-per-Tenant offers the strongest isolation for regulated enterprise customers; Shared Schema is more cost-efficient for smaller ones.
+Many products combine both.

 How does architecture influence GDPR compliance?

 Architecture determines whether data isolation, per-tenant deletion and audit trails are technically feasible.
-Without the right structural foundations, GDPR requirements cannot be reliably met, regardless of legal or process measures.
+Without the right structural foundations, GDPR requirements are much harder to implement reliably, regardless of legal or process measures.

 When should architecture decisions be made?

-As early as possible, ideally before the first production code.
-Retrofitting tenant isolation, observability and billing regularly leads to massive delays and extra cost.
+As early as possible — ideally before the first production code.
+Retrofitting tenant isolation, observability and billing regularly causes major delays and extra cost.

 What is the noisy-neighbor effect and how do you prevent it?